How To Sew a Pillowcase Using French Seams or a Serger / Easy Sewing Project

 INSTRUCTIONS

-Pattern will need to be downloaded, printed, cut out and pieced together.
-If using the method I’m going to be showing you, cut the dark inner lines on the pattern.
-(You will be tracing around the edges of the pattern, so get a clean smooth cut)
+If using the method I will be showing you, cut the dark inner lines on the pattern.
+(You will be tracing around the edges of the pattern, so get a clean, smooth cut)

 CUTTING OUT

-Cut strips of interfacing 2 ½ wide the length of the fabric, usually 45 inches.
-(If you don’t have interfacing that long, just cut several strips.
+Cut strips of interfacing 2 ½ wide, the length of the fabric, usually 45 inches.
+(If you don’t have interfacing that long, cut several strips.

 Fold the fabric in half lengthwise and with right sides together.